|What is Service-Learning|

 What is Service-Learning?

-Service-learning is an approach to teaching and learning in which students use academic knowledge and skills to address genuine community needs.
+Service-learning is an approach to teaching and learning in which students use academic and civic knowledge and skills to address genuine community needs.

 Picking up trash on a river bank is service.

 Studying water samples under a microscope is learning.

 When science students collect and analyze water samples, document their results, and present findings to a local pollution control agency – that is service-learning.

 A national study of Learn and Serve America programs suggests that effective service learning programs improve grades, increase attendance in school, and develop students' personal and social responsibility.

 A growing body of research recognizes service-learning as an effective strategy to help students by:

 Service-Learning also strengthens both education and local communities by: